MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

 The first part of this tutorial consists of defining the Q# operation `Perform3qubitQFT`, which performs the quantum Fourier transform on three qubits.
 The `DumpMachine` function is used to observe how the simulated wavefunction of the three-qubit system evolves across the operation.
 In the second part of the tutorial, you will add measurement functionality and compare the pre- and post-measurement states of the qubits.

-You will build the operation step-by-step.
+You will build the operation step by step.
 However, you can view the [full Q# code](#the-complete-operation) for this section as reference.

 ### Namespaces to access other Q# operations

-Inside the your Q# file, define the namespace `NamespaceQFT`, which ia accessed by the compiler.
+Inside your Q# file, define the namespace `NamespaceQFT`, which ia accessed by the compiler.
 For this operation to make use of existing Q# operations, open the relevant `Microsoft.Quantum.<>` namespaces.

 ```qsharp